Skip to main content

 Baylor University

-Jeff Levin is University Professor of Epidemiology and Population Health at Baylor University.
+Jeff Levin is University Professor of Epidemiology and Population Health and Professor of Medical Humanities at Baylor University.